chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ### Type `checkbox`

 - The `checkbox` type lets the user choose one or more items from a series of yes/no-type options.
-- Use the `value` attribute to give the value the form sends to the server when the user selects that checkbox.
+- Use the `value` attribute to give the value the form sends to the server when the user selects that checkbox. (optional)
   - `value="search"`
 - Use the Boolean `checked` attribute to pre-select checkboxes.
   - The Boolean `checked` attribute marks a checkbox as selected when supplied in the `input` tag.